 Dizziness and vertigo - aftercareMeniere disease - aftercare; Benign positional vertigo - aftercare

-Dizziness can describe a variety of symptoms.
+Dizziness is a word used by people to describe a variety of symptoms.
 You may feel lightheaded, woozy, unsteady, or like you might faint.

 Dizziness can also describe the feeling that you are spinning or moving, or you feel like the world is spinning around you.
 This is called vertigo.